Charminar Assembly constituency

 Charminar Assembly constituency is a constituency of Telangana Legislative Assembly, India.
-It is one of 15 constituencies in the capital city of Hyderabad.
+It is one of the 26 constituencies of CURE limits, a strategic zone created by Government of Telangana.
 It is part of Hyderabad Lok Sabha constituency.

 Syed Pasha Quadri won the assembly election from Charminar in 2014.

 Extent of the constituency

 The Assembly Constituency presently comprises the following neighbourhoods: